-This battle took place between a Métis buffalo hunting party from St. François Xavier, led by Jean Baptiste Falcon11 and the Cut Head (Pabaksa) Yanktonai (Ihanktonwanna), Dakota, believed to have been led by Chief Matowakan, called Medicine (Sacred) Bear, on July 13 to 16, 1851.
+This battle took place between a Metis buffalo hunting party from St. François Xavier, led by Jean Baptiste Falcon and the Cut Head (Pabaksa) Yanktonai (Ihanktonwanna), Dakota, led by Chief Medicine (Sacred) Bear, on July 13 to 16, 1851.

-The Métis battle against the Dakota Sioux which began on the Grand Coteau south of present day Velva, North Dakota and north-west of "Maison du Chien," (Dog Den Butte) in the Dakota Territory was a defining moment in Métis history.
+The Metis battle against the Dakota Sioux which began on the Grand Coteau south of present day Velva, North Dakota and north-west of "Maison du Chien," (Dog Den Butte) in the Dakota Territory was a defining moment in Metis history.
 This landmark was a gathering place for the Arikara and Dakota Sioux and was of great spiritual significance to them.
-Jean Baptiste Falcon, Pierre Falcon's youngest son, was captain of the hunting party from St. Francois Xavier which clashed with the Sioux at the Battle of the Grand Coteau on July 13 and 14, 1851.
-12
+Jean Baptiste Falcon, Pierre Falcon's youngest son, was captain of the hunting party from St. Francois Xavier which clashed with the Sioux at the Battle of the Grand Coteau on July 13 and 14, 1851.19